python/devguide/triaging.rst

 Python triage team
 ------------

-The bug triager is a role dedicated towards improving workflow efficiency and lessening the workload of the core developers.
+The Python triage team is a role dedicated towards improving workflow efficiency and lessening the workload of the core developers.
 The expectations of this role expand upon the "python triager" role on the `issue tracker`_.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
 This